-As car interiors become increasingly digital, drivers may be paying a hidden price for the high-risk convenience associated with it.
 Tech is great, yes.
 However, when it comes to driving, screens are lacking compared to the user feedback knobs, switches and buttons provide.
+As car interiors become increasingly digital, drivers may be paying a hidden price for the high-risk convenience associated with it.

-The automotive industry has invested heavily in the digitisation of car functions, prioritising large screens on a car's dashboard, and it's starting to feel like a step in the wrong direction.
+The automotive industry has invested heavily in digitising car functions, prioritising large screens on a car's dashboard, and it's starting to feel like a step in the wrong direction.
 Let's journey into the evolution of car technology and examine the drawbacks of transitioning to all-digital systems and why reviving buttons is the way to go.

-The Evolution-A shift from knobs to Swipes
+The Evolution: A Shift from Knobs to Swipes